pachyderm/pachyderm/examples/spouts/spout101/README.md

 between an external stream of data and Pachyderm's repo**.

+For those familiar with enterprise integration patterns, a Pachyderm spout implements the
+*[Polling Consumer](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PollingConsumer.html)*
-For those familiar with enterprise integration patterns, a Pachyderm spout is a by-the-book use case of the *[Polling Consumer](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PollingConsumer.html)* (the consumer subscribes to a stream of data, ingests its published messages, then push them to the spout's output repository.).
+(the consumer subscribes to a stream of data, ingests its published messages, then push them to the spout's output repository).

 Generally, spout pipelines are ideal for situations when the frequency of new incoming data